xdhmoore/LabelboxToTFRecord/README.md

 ```
 Change the mount src to change where the data is downloaded to.

+> [!CAUTION]
-*NOTE:* if you have downloaded a large amount of data in your project, when `docker build` runs it will copy the data as part of the context which may take a long time.
+> If you have downloaded a large amount of data in your project, when `docker build` runs it will copy the data as part of the context which may take a long time.
 To avoid this, either move downloaded data outside of the project folder before doing a build, use mount settings to save the data outside the project folder to begin with, or use a dockerignore file to ignore the data once downloaded.

+> [!TIP]
-If you encounter permissions denied errors, check to see that docker hasn't created the `data` directory as root. `chown` or recreate the directory yourself to fix.
+> If you encounter permissions denied errors, check to see that docker hasn't created the `data` directory as root. `chown` or recreate the directory yourself to fix.

 ### Dev Container Installation
 This method is experimental and may have some issues.
 As it depends on the "raw docker" method, it also is only setup for Tensorflow 1 currently.